sparkydasrath/webdev/todo/v3/readme.md

 V2 will be about modularizing the existing app, making it more maintainable.

 This was accomplished by a complete refactor using the Module Pattern to organize the original code.
 It additionally provided opportunity to delete unnecessary parts of the original cdde base and consolidate repeating code (DRY it!).

+### Addendum
+Call it version 3.5.

+After refactoring v2 to v3, it still felt a bit off.
+After doing some research, it seems a tweak of the v2 would give me the form I am looking for at this stage.